-Nick teaches the both the martial and civil sides of Tai Chi Ch'uan, with the vast majority of his training having been focused on the Yang style.
+I teach both the martial and civil sides of Tai Chi Ch'uan, with the vast majority of my training having been focused on the Yang style.

 "I came across Nick when I was researching for teachers and practitioners who applied internal martial arts training to the art of fighting.
 Internal work takes time to grow and to manifest in the body.
 In the years of my training, I have not found anyone quite like Nick; he is a unique individual and I will be continuing my journey of discovery under his guidance in the coming years as and when I can train with him."